High Island (Bronx): Current use

-As of 2025, the entire island and two transmitters are owned by Audacy, Inc., which through several acquisitions and mergers has owned both WCBS and WFAN since 2017.
+As of 2025, the entire island and the two radio transmission towers are owned by Audacy, Inc., which through several acquisitions and mergers has owned both radio stations since 2017.

 The taller of the towers is 548 ft.
 The shorter tower is 300 ft and was built in 2001 to replace the emergency tower erected in 1967.
 The proximity of these two AM radio stations has, at times, caused interference on telephones and electronic equipment on nearby City Island.
 High Island is only an AM radio transmission facility.
 It does not have any studios or tower tenants, other than the two AM radio stations.
-Both WCBS and WFAN broadcast from studios located at the Hudson Square Broadcast Center in Manhattan.
+WFAN broadcasts from studios located at the Hudson Square Broadcast Center in the Tribeca section of Manhattan, while WHSQ broadcasts from ABC's facilities on the Upper West Side.
+WHSQ is scheduled to move into new studios in Hudson Square, as part of the Walt Disney Company's relocation of its New York operations to that area in early 2025.
+Disney is the corporate parent of ESPN and ABC; Good Karma operates ESPN Radio under license from Disney.

-The island is currently uninhabited.
 A full-time caretaker's residence was in use from 1961 to 2007.
-The island is currently maintained by the radio stations' engineers and contractors.
+The island is currently uninhabited and maintained by the radio stations' engineers and contractors.
 Advances in broadcast and security technology have made remote monitoring of both the radio equipment and the physical property more feasible than in earlier years where a full-time human presence was required.